 One of the most effective dynasties of the medieval world, the Mughals are entwined inseparably with India’s records and tradition.
-From art and culture to architecture, they bequeathed to this united states a big legacy that lives on even nowadays.
+From art and culture to architecture, they bequeathed to the united states a big legacy that lives on even nowadays.

 But what often receives forgotten is that they also left us a wealthy culinary legacy — the deliciously complex combination of flavors, spices, and aromas known as Mughlai cuisine.
 Tracing the origins of this cuisine in India, we unveil a positive tale to tease your taste buds!
 Lavish and indulgent in flavor, the Mughals have been connoisseurs of rich, complicated, and luxurious recipes.
-Creating such dishes meant that cooking in royal kitchens was a rebellion of colors, fragrances, and harried experiments.
-Curries and gravies were often made richer with milk, cream, and yogurt, with dishes being garnished with safe-to-eat plant life and foils of treasured metals like gold and silver.
+Creating such dishes meant cooking in royal kitchens was a rebellion of colors, fragrances, and harried experiments.
+Curries and gravies were often made richer with milk, cream, and yogurt, with dishes garnished with safe-to-eat plant life and foils of treasured metals like gold and silver.

 As for the Mughal emperors’ contributions, every one of them added his very own chapter.